yaskovdev/blog/_posts/2018-02-05-neural-network-for-picking-mushrooms.md

 ### K-Nearest Neighbours: Implementation And Evaluation

-In light of the above discussion, it is now trivial to implement the perceptron algorithm:
+In light of the above discussion, it is now trivial to implement the k-nearest neighbours algorithm:

 ```scala
 class NearestNeighbor {